 How can building a network support your job search?
 Does your social media use help or hurt your job chances?
-Students brainstorm ways a professional network can help people who are seeking jobs, consider how social media might influence potential employers, and discuss the value of creating a professional social media profile.
+Students brainstorm ways a professional network can help people who are seeking jobs, consider how social media can be used by potential employers and others to form opinions, and discuss the value of creating a professional social media profile.